chamikasudusinghe/waco-extend/README.md

 ```

 `dataset` directory includes sparse matrices from [SuiteSparse Matrix Collection](https://sparse.tamu.edu/) in which a file format are converted into our custom .csr format.

+## Generating Trading Data Individually (additional instructions)

+This repository includes WACO-Extended for SpMM, and SDDMM.
+While this README focuses on co-optimizing SpMM, you can easily apply these steps to SpMV and SDDMM as well.
+Basically, WACO is consisted of four stages and you can walk through each stage by following instructions.

 **1. Generate a training dataset.**
 ```